heidarianw/EricStern/about.markdown

 date: 2017-10-08 02:27:00 Z
 permalink: "/about"
 position: 1
-page_heading: I’m Eric Stern
 bio_image: "/uploads/eric.jpg"
 layout: about
 ---

 I like to work.

+Just ask my friends.
+They’ll always say I’m working on the next project.

-My friends might say I work a lot, too.
-Ask my friends.
-But I only like to produce great work.
-And that’s the only way to do it.
-Hence, the name ericstern.works.
+But in all seriousness, I always strive to produce great work.
+And that takes a lot of work.
+Hence the name, ericstern.works.

-But in all seriousness, here’s the rundown.
-I’m an impassioned storyteller, lifetime golfer, fisherman in the making, and, of course, aspiring adman hailing from the Lone Star State.
+Here’s the nitty gritty rundown.
+I’m an impassioned storyteller, lifetime golfer, country music connoisseur, and, of course, aspiring adman hailing from the Lone Star State.
 I got my start in film in 2011, but transitioned to advertising in 2015.
 My intention is not to leave film behind.
 Rather, I’m taking all my filmmaking experiences and using them as a foundation for my advertising career.

-It’s now 2018, and my films have screened at SXSW, Cannes Court Métrage, The Dallas International Film Festival, and The Hill Country Film Festival.
-Having spent the last couple summers in Dallas, TX working as a freelance producer and designer, I recently interned with BBH New York and Y&amp;R Austin.
+Having spent the last couple summers in Dallas working as a freelance producer and designer, I recently interned with BBH New York and Y&R Austin in 2017.
+It’s now 2018, and I’m a second semester TexasMedia advertising senior at The University of Texas at Austin.
+This nationally recognized program has provided me with the terrific opportunity to further explore the industry through the planning and strategy lens.

-I’m a collaborator, creative problem solver, and someone who takes a personal stake in making each project I work on great.
+I’m a collaborator, creative problem solver, and someone who takes an innovative approach with all my work.

 So let’s work (a lot) together.